armdev/public_api_docs/pages/01-getting-started.markdown

   - getting-started
 tags: getting-started
 ---
-Our APIs can all be accessed through HTTPS requests to URLs like
+Our APIs can all be accessed through HTTPS requests to URLs like:

 ```
 https://api.keeptruckin.com/v1/<endpoint>